Falmer Stadium at night, home of Brighton & Hove Albion FC

 The American Express Stadium, commonly known as the Amex, is the modern home of Brighton & Hove Albion FC, representing one of English football's great comeback stories.
 With a capacity of 31,800, this purpose-built arena opened in 2011, ending Brighton's decade-long exile from having a proper home ground.
 The stadium's sleek contemporary design, nestled in the South Downs National Park near the village of Falmer, combines environmental sensitivity with excellent matchday facilities and has witnessed Brighton's remarkable rise to become an established Premier League club.

 Located on the outskirts of Brighton, approximately 4 miles from the city centre and accessible by dedicated train station, the Amex has become a symbol of Brighton's football renaissance.
 The stadium's unique location offers stunning views of the surrounding countryside whilst providing modern amenities and excellent sightlines from every seat.
 Whether watching the Seagulls compete against Premier League opposition or simply experiencing the passionate south coast atmosphere, the Amex delivers a thoroughly modern football experience comparable to newer venues like Tottenham Hotspur Stadium whilst retaining genuine community spirit.
+Anchored alongside other Premier League grounds such as Selhurst Park and St Mary's Stadium.

 Key Features